KhanLewis/genghis-fitness/README.md

 ## Sign up page
 * Step 1: The user will click on the signup button on the nav bar
 * Step 2: The user will see a form with the field’s Email, Email again, username, password and password again.
-* Step 3: The user will click sign up and they will be redirected to the login success page that displays a message to verify their email address and a button to return to the homepage
+* Step 3: The user will click sign up and they will be redirected to the login success page that displays a message to verify their email address and a button to return to the homepage.
 ![sign up page](media/readme/sign_up.png)

 ## Signout page